CompositionalIT/SAFE-Dojo/README.md

    * [Jetbrains Rider](https://www.jetbrains.com/rider/)

 ## Building
 `fake build -t run`.
-You can optionally use npm instead of yarn by supplying the `jsPackageManager=npm` argument e.g. `fake build -t run jsPackageManager=npm`.
+You can optionally use npm instead of yarn by supplying the `jsPackageManager=npm` argument e.g. `fake build -t run -e jsPackageManager=npm`.

 If you're in VS Code, you can simply hit `CTRL`+`SHIFT`+`B` to build and run the application.